 Career prospects for graduates are excellent, with many proceeding to work as in-house or freelance interpreters and typically finding positions in translation and interpreting agencies; international, European and national organisations and bodies; Local Authorities, Hospitals, The Police, Immigration Services and Refugee and Asylum organisations.
 Chartered Institute of Linguists.
 Students who pass the PSI module with 60% automatically get accreditation for the DPSI, interpreting and sight translation tasks.

-If you wish to apply for a postgraduate degree course, use the apply online button on your chosen course page.
+If you wish to apply for a postgraduate degree course, please use the apply online button.